Altitude Sickness Medication

 How can I treat altitude sickness?

 If you are planning to travel to a high altitude then you will find treatments to remedy altitude sickness from UK Meds.
+We offer altitude sickness tablets such as Acetazolamide.
 Acetazolamide is not only an effective relief for symptoms, but it can also prevent the sickness in the first place as your body adjusts to the different pressure and altitude.

 The fastest way to relieve altitude sickness of course, is to return to a lower elevation so that your body gets the oxygen it needs (and is used to).
 However, on organised trips, this is not always possible so just be careful to keep an eye out for early symptoms and take medication as required.

 To avoid altitude sickness altogether, climb to higher elevations slowly to give your body time to adjust gradually.
 Allowing yourself to get used to the reduced oxygen bit by bit will help to steer clear of any sudden onsets of symptoms.

 If you do start experiencing severe symptoms that won’t subside then you should contact an emergency service and return to a lower elevation as soon as is safely possible.